jaapbrasser/Pokemon/README.md

 ## Goal of the project

-Provide Pokemon in any console, at leaast provide the original 150 Pokemon
+Provide Pokemon in any console, at least provide the original 150 Pokemon